 1/4 cup white sugar

 1 tbsp sugar (for top)

-Preheat oven to 300°F. Combine yolks, 1 tsp white sugar and salt in a bowl.
+Preheat oven to 350°F. Combine yolks and sugar in a bowl.
 Whisk together well and set aside.

 Pour about 1/4 cup of hot milk mixture into egg while whisking continuously, to temper the eggs.
 Add another 1/4 cup while still whisking.
 Then transfer the egg mixture into the saucepan and whisk thoroughly.

-Prepare a 13x9in baking pan with 6 ramekins placed inside.
-Pour the milk mixture into the ramekins evenly.
-I used 6 ramekins.
-Add hot tap water to the pan to a depth of about 1 inch.
-Bake at 300°F for 1 hour.
+Prepare a 13x9in baking pan with 4 ramekins placed inside.
+Pour the cream mixture into the ramekins evenly.
+You can possibly use 6 ramekins.
+Add hot water to the pan to a depth of about 1 inch.
+Bake at 350°F for 45 minutes.
 Center should hardly move.
 Remove ramekins from pan and cool commpletely on a wire rack.
 Cover and chill until you are ready to use.

-Lightly dust the top of the custard with about a spoonful of white sugar per custard.
+Lightly dust the top of the creme Brulee with about a spoonful of white sugar per custard.
 Broil or use a torch to burn/melt the sugar.